FakeItEasy/FakeItEasy/docs/dummies.md

 # Dummies

-A Dummy is an object that FakeItEasy can provide when an object of a certain type is required, but the actual behavior of the object is not important.
+A Dummy is an object that BlairItEasy can provide when an object of a certain type is required, but the actual behavior of the object is not important.